 How much of the course is online?

-About half of the course is online that you complete at your own pace.
-The online work includes reading/studying the textbook, watching video presentations, and completing quizzes and exams, and takes about 10-20 hours per week depending on your reading speed if you follow our recommended pace.
+Part 1 consists of 100+ hours of self-paced learning through our online course.
+This learning includes reading/studying the textbook, watching video presentations, and completing quizzes and exams.
 There are no specific times you must be online – you can access the material 24/7!